Capture of Fez (1554): Background

 Despite the Ottoman domination of most of North Africa, Morocco had managed to remain independent.
-At the heart of this kingdom was Fez, which became one of the most opulent cities in the medieval world under the rule of the Merenid dynasty.
-In the latter part of the 15th century the Wattasid sultans were in control and they started losing the coastlines to the Portuguese and Spanish forces. an account also cited that the last of the Wattasid sultans forged a tactical alliance with the Portuguese, which diminished his standing among religious leaders.
+At the heart of this kingdom was Fez, which became one of the most opulent cities in the medieval world under the rule of the Marinid dynasty.
+In the latter part of the 15th century the Wattasid sultans were in control and they started losing the coast to the Portuguese and Spanish forces.
+An account also said that the last of the Wattasid sultans forged a tactical alliance with the Portuguese, which diminished his standing among religious leaders.
 As their power crumbled, the regime faced a new threat from the Saadis, who claimed they were shorfa or descendants of Muhammad.
 These migrants from north Africa expanded their territory and forged support and alliances.

-In 1544/1545 Ali Abu Hassun, the Wattasid ruler of northern Morocco, hoping to gain military support from the Ottomans, formally recognised the authority of the Ottoman Sultan and declared himself a vassal of the Ottomans, however the Ottomans were unable to intervene in 1549 when Abu Hassun lost Fez to Mohammed al-Shaykh, the first Saadi sultan.
+In 1544/1545 Ali Abu Hassun, the Wattasid ruler of northern Morocco, hoping to gain military support from the Ottomans, formally recognised the authority of the Ottoman Sultan and declared himself a vassal of the Ottomans.
+However the Ottomans were unable to intervene in 1549 when Abu Hassun lost Fez to Mohammed al-Shaykh, the first Saadi sultan.
+For his part, the Wattassid Ali Abu Hassun, who expected Portuguese help to regain his throne, found himself on board a ship captured, on July 5, 1553 in the harbor of Vélez, by Salah Raïs on his return from a naval expedition against Majorca and Menorca.
+Salah Raïs sees this as an opportunity to intervene in Morocco by supporting the Wattassides.

-The relations between the regency of Algiers and the Saadian sultan Mohammed al-Shaykh did not have a good start as the Ottomans supported their Wattasid rivals.
+The relations between the regency of Algiers and the Saadian sultan Mohammed al-Shaykh did not have a good start, as the Ottomans supported their Wattasid rivals.
 The Saadian Sultan was treated as a subordinate and in a haughty manner by the Ottoman Sultan who referred to him as "governor of the province of Fez".
 Not accepting the haughty tone of the Sultan and wanting to take advantage of the resumption of the Ottoman war on other fronts, Mohammed al-Shaykh tried to annex Tlemcen and its region.
-The Moroccans captured the city but were expelled by Ottoman Janissaries and local supporters.
+The Moroccans captured the city but were expelled by Ottoman janissaries and local supporters.
 The following year, he repeated his attempt with an army of 17,000 fighters led by his three sons, but he was once again severely defeated.
 Following this defeat, Mohammed al-Shaykh welcomed with respect the ambassador of the beylerbey of Algiers to negotiate the end of the conflict and to fix the course of the Moulouya as the border between the Saadian dynasty and the regency of Algiers.
 However, Mohammed al-Shaykh resumed his incursions to the east of the Moulouya shortly afterwards and concluded an alliance with the Spaniards, which rekindled the war between him and Salah Raïs.